Ujstor/k8s-infra/README.md

 ## Upgrading the Module

 To upgrade the module to the latest version, modify the version attribute in your `kube.tf` file and apply the configuration using Terraform.

-This guide should help you get started with deploying an affordable Kubernetes cluster on Hetzner Cloud using the `kube-hetzner/terraform-hcloud-kube-hetzner` repository.
-You can further customize and manage your cluster based on your specific requirements.